Why eLearning Will Grow In Higher Ed in 2019

 November 26, 2018

-Five Drivers of eLearning in Higher Ed in 2019
+Five Drivers of eLearning in Higher Education in 2019

 Non-Profit Universities Are Warming Up to For-Profit Partnerships

-While resistance to for-profit education remains high among many faculty and administrators in the postsecondary sector, especially at public non-profit institutions, over the past year, a growing number of colleges and universities have teamed up with for-profit education companies.
-In the process, like it or not, the landscape of higher education is changing.
-Although some recent partnerships have proven highly fraught (e.g., the controversial launch of Purdue Global, which is Purdue University’s revamped version of the for-profit entity once known as Kaplan), other partnerships seem to be launching with little controversy at all (e.g., 2U’s recently announced partnership with Yale University).
+While resistance to for-profit education remains high among many faculty and administrators alike, especially at the public level, recently, a growing number of colleges and universities have started to contract with for-profit education companies.
+In the process, the landscape of higher education has started to shift.
+Although some recent partnerships are fraught (see, among other controversies, the launch of Purdue Global), other partnerships seem to be developing with few detractors (for example, 2U’s recently announced deal with Yale University).

 Online Degrees Now Include More Ivy Options

-From MIT to Harvard to the University of Pennsylvania, over the past year, more Ivy-league options have appeared in the online sector.
-For example, Harvard Extension School (HES) and Massachusetts Institute of Technology (MIT) recently announced a collaboration that will offer learners a chance to pursue a Master of Liberal Arts (ALM) degree at HES after completing a MITx MicroMasters credential.
-The new program will focus on students currently pursuing MicroMasters credentials in management, sustainability, or development practice.
-Prior to the current collaboration with Harvard, however, students could already use their MITx MicroMasters as a stepping stone to complete a graduate degree at MIT.
-In July 2018, the University of Pennsylvania announced plans to launch an online master’s degree in computer science in collaboration with Coursera.
+From MIT to Harvard to the University of Pennsylvania, in 2018, more Ivy-league options have appeared in the online market.
+Among recent launches is the Harvard Extension School (HES) and Massachusetts Institute of Technology (MIT)‘s new Master of Liberal Arts.
+The new program helps students pursuing MITx MicroMasters credentials in management, sustainability, or development practice later complete a master’s degree.
+In July 2018, the University of Pennsylvania also announced plans to roll out a new master’s degree in computer science with their own outside partner–in this case, Coursera.

 The Global eLearning Market Continues to Expand

 While the eLearning market in the United States certainly continues to do very well, the global market is also taking off.
-As recently reported on eLearning Inside, Cape Town, Nairobi, Kuala Lumpar, and Sao Paulo currently rank among the world’s top-20 tech hubs, but the Indian market is especially promising at this time.
-A recent study by Google and KPMG, for example, predicts that India’s online education market will grow to USD 1.96 billion and include around 9.6 million users by 2021.
-The study, “Online Education in India: 2021,” further predicts that while reskilling is currently the largest edtech market in India, by 2021, both the K-12 and test prep markets will dominate.
-Africa is another market where eLearning continues to take off, though in some parts of Africa, Internet access remains an obstacle.
+As recently reported on eLearning Inside, new players, including Cape Town and Sao Paulo now rank among the world’s top-20 tech hubs.
+However, the Indian market is especially hot at the moment.
+A recent study by Google-KPMG study suggests that the continent’s online education market will grow to $1.96 billion in U.S. dollars by 2021.
+If eLearning in higher education in 2019 seems likely to grow, the global market is among the key factors.

 Students Are Demanding Cost-Effective Alternatives